Last update: 9/7/2021

 No, there is currently no ban on any travel to Dominica.

-No, you do not need to quarantine if you are traveling from a CARICOM Travel Bubble, Low-Risk, or Medium-Risk country.
+No, you do not need to quarantine if you are traveling from a Low-Risk or Medium-Risk country.

 If you are traveling from a Low-Risk country, you will be monitored at your residence for 7 days, although you are still free to explore Dominica.